 - Preheat the oven to 210 degrees Celsius/ 410 degrees Fahrenheit.

-- Place the panko breadcrumbs on a baking sheet laid with baking paper, level well and bake until golden, about 5 to 6 minute, stirring once and leveling again after the first 3 minutes.
-Place the panko into a large bowl, let cool completely, than mix with the Parmesan and dried herbs.
+- Pre-bake panko: Place the panko breadcrumbs on a baking sheet lined with baking paper, level well, and bake until golden, about 5 to 6 minutes, stirring once and leveling again after the first 3 minutes.
+The panko breadcrumbs should be nicely golden but not too dark.

-- Increase the oven heat to 230 degrees Celsius/ 450 degrees Fahrenheit.
+- Preheat the oven to 230 degrees Celsius/ 450 degrees Fahrenheit.
 Line two baking sheets with baking paper.

-- Serve the nuggets with sweet and sour sauce, baked potato wedges.
+- Serve the chicken nuggets with sweet and sour sauce and baked potato wedges.
 See the suggestions above regarding the leftover sweet and sour sauce.